-and is, therefore, the voltage on which the two input signals are centered.
+and is therefore the voltage on which the two input signals are centered.

 This voltage is set up externally, and its range varies with reference voltage.
 As the reference voltage increases, the common-mode range decreases.
-When driving the differential inputs with an amplifier, the actual common-mode range is determined by the output swing of the amplifier.
-If the differential inputs are not driven from an amplifier, the common-mode range is determined by the supply voltage on the $V{\rm DD}$ supply pin and the $V{\rm SS}$ supply pin.
+When driving the differential inputs with an amplifier, the actual common-mode range is determined by the amplifier's output swing.
+If the differential inputs are not driven from an amplifier, the common-mode range is determined by the supply voltage on the V{DD} supply pin and the V{SS} supply pin.

-When a conversion takes place, the common mode is rejected, resulting in a noise-free signal of amplitude $-2 \times (4 \times VREF)$ to $+2 \times (4 \times VREF)$ corresponding to digital codes -4096 to +4095.
+When a conversion takes place, the common mode is rejected, resulting in a noise-free signal of amplitude $-2 \times (4 \times V{REF})$ to $+2 \times (4 \times V{REF})$ corresponding to Digital Code -4096 to Digital Code +4095.